How Many Domains Suffice for Domain Generalization? A Tight Characterization via the Domain Shattering Dimension: Connection to Domain Adaptation

 \section{Connection to Domain Adaptation}

 In the domain adaptation literature, a common setting assumes that the training data are drawn from a source distribution, while the test data come from a different but related target distribution.
 When the source and target distributions are sufficiently similar, a model trained on the source data can generalize well to the target distribution.
-To quantify this similarity, various notions have been proposed, such as the $\cH$-divergence \cite{ben2010theory} and the propensity scoring function class \cite{kim2022universal}.
+To quantify this similarity, various notions have been proposed, such as the $\cH$-divergence \citep{ben2010theory} and the propensity scoring function class \citep{kim2022universal}.

 Our work makes no assumptions about the inter-domain structure, except that the optimal domain error bound $\tau^\star_{\cP,\cH}$ is reasonably small.
 We then upper bound the domain generalization error using the domain shattering dimension.
-In this section, we define a relaxed alternative of $\cH$-divergence and show that when the covering number of $\cG$ under this metric is small, the domain shattering dimension is also small.
+In this section, we show that when the covering number of the domain space $\cG$ w.r.t.\ the $\cH$-divergence is small, the domain shattering dimension is also small.
+In fact, we show a stronger result (\Cref{thm:cover}) for a refined variant of the $\cH$-divergence.
 This illustrates that our domain shattering dimension can capture the similarity between domains without requiring an explicit model of their relationships.

 Inspired by the $\cH$-divergence introduced by \cite{ben2010theory}, where